Eat Less and Lose Weight Myth

 What Matters Most is What’s Happening at the Fat Cell

 Now, if you want to lose fat, study the fat cell itself.
 If you cut calories, it would not have a dramatic effect on the fat cell.
-If you cut sugar, you’ll cut insulin and this will have an effect on the fat cell.
-The fat cell is regulated by insulin.
-If you lower insulin by cutting sugar out, you will lose weight.
-Starve your body not of calories, but of sugar to drop the insulin levels, which forces your body to burn fat.
+If you cut sugar, you’ll cut Fat Storing Hormone and this will have an effect on the fat cell.
+The fat cell is regulated by Fat Storing Hormone.
+If you lower Fat Storing Hormone by cutting sugar out, you will lose weight.
+Starve your body not of calories, but of sugar to drop the Fat Storing Hormone levels, which forces your body to burn fat.

 There are other data on fat metabolism from my other videos but the point is that if you eat less, it doesn’t necessarily mean you will lose weight in the long term.

-To summarize, you need to lower insulin by lowering sugar to be able to really tap into the fat.
+To summarize, you need to lower Fat Storing Hormone by lowering sugar to be able to really tap into the fat.
 There’s a lot more information on the fat cell, what to do, and how to lose more fat in my Membership Site.
 Check it out and I will see you on the site!